Belly Button Pain: 12 Common Causes (& What to Do)

 Generally, the pain emerges or worsens with physical activity, but it can be persistent and become intense if circulation to tissue around the hernia becomes cut off from increase local swelling.
 Learn more about different types of hernias.

-What to do: Treatment for a hernia should be guided by a general surgeon.
+What to do: Treatment for an umbilical hernia should be guided by a general surgeon.
 Treatment can vary from watchful waiting, to see if the hernia resolves on its own, with with surgery to repair it.

 2. Constipation